zusizusi/autoware.universe/planning/behavior_velocity_planner/autoware_behavior_velocity_detection_area_module/README.md

 1. Gets a detection area and stop line from map information and confirms if there are obstacles in the detection area
 2. Inserts stop point l[m] in front of the stop line
-3. Inserts a pass judge point to a point where the vehicle can stop with a max deceleration
+3. Calculates required braking distance based on current velocity, `max_deceleration`, and `delay_response_time`
-4. Sets velocity as zero behind the stop line when the ego-vehicle is in front of the pass judge point
+4. If the vehicle cannot stop before the stop line, applies the configured `unstoppable_policy`
-5. If the ego vehicle has passed the pass judge point already, it doesn't stop and pass through.
+5. Sets velocity as zero at the determined stop point

 #### Detection Logic